 The Mount Teide Cable Car’s lower station is easy to reach by road and stands at 2,356 m above sea level.
-These modern facilities are equipped with two cabins that can hold a maximum of 44 passengers and travel to the top in under 8 minutes.
+These modern facilities are equipped with two cabins that can hold a maximum of 44 passengers and take you up Mount Teide by cable car in under 8 minutes.
 The lower station offers spectacular views of the peaks surrounding Mt Teide.

-The Base Station of the Teide Cable Car offers visitors a relaxation area, café and buffet restaurant with impressive views over Teide National Park as well as a souvenir shop and public toilets.
-It is the perfect place to find out about the different routes and trails you can do from the Mount Teide Cable Car’s Upper Station.
+The Base Station of the Teide Cable Car offers visitors a relaxation area, café and buffet restaurant with impressive views over Teide National Park as well as a souvenir shop and toilets.
+It is the perfect place to find out about the different routes and trails you can do after taking the cable car up Mount Teide.

 Teide Cable Car Upper Station

-Mount Teide Cable Car’s upper station has a small foyer that leads directly outside.
+Mount Teide Cable Car’s upper station has a small foyer that leads directly outside after the cable car ride up Mount Teide.
 It is equipped with Wi-Fi, toilets and Spain's highest public telephone.
 There is no coffee shop, and you are recommended to come prepared for changes in temperature.
 Located at 3,555 m altitude, the upper station is the starting point for three marvellous routes:

 - Route No. 10 (Telesforo Bravo) to the Crater of Mt Teide, which takes you to Spain’s highest peak, from where you can enjoy one of the world’s most magnificent landscapes.
 On clear days, you can glimpse the nearby islands of La Gomera, El Hierro, La Palma and Gran Canaria.
 For environmental reasons, access to the peak is controlled, requiring a permit issued by the national park offices.
-You can apply online free of charge at www.reservasparquesnacionales.es.
+You can apply for it online free of charge at www.reservasparquesnacionales.es months in advance.

-- Route No. 11, La Fortaleza Vantage Point, an incredible spot from where you can take in the spectacular view of the north side of Tenerife, including Valle de La Orotava in the centre and the long ridge of Monte La Esperanza that melds with the rugged Anaga Massif.
+- Route No. 11, La Fortaleza Vantage Point, an incredible spot from where, after having gone up Mount Teide by cable car, you can take in the spectacular view of the north side of Tenerife, including Valle de La Orotava in the centre and the long ridge of Monte La Esperanza that melds with the rugged Anaga Massif.